ZoranCutura/score/docs/features/communication/some_ip_gateway/service_discovery/index.rst

 Upon reception of a SOME/IP-SD message containing a FindService entry, the SOME/IP communication stack checks if the service is available locally and has been configured as provided service.
 If both questions are answered positively, the SOME/IP communication stack responds by sending a SOME/IP-SD message containing an OfferService to the sender of the SOME/IP-SD message containing a FindService entry.

+This will **not** trigger creation of the service internally by any means.
+Only lookup of running services is done.

 .. uml::
    :alt: Gateway receives FindService from the network